-We intend to establish our dispatch network in 20 of the top metropolitan areas throughout the United States.
-We plan to select the 20 metropolitan areas as well as the order of our network rollout based on a number of factors, including: the overall population size of the market, the number of dispatch-centric businesses in the market, the cost and effort required to establish our network in the market, the existing competition in the market and the strength of our distribution partners in the market.
-We believe our first markets will be located in the South and Northeast regions, with additional markets to be located in the Midwest, Southwest and West Coast regions.
+We intend to establish our dispatch network in 20 major metropolitan areas throughout the United States.
+We expect that the 20 major metropolitan areas we select will include most, but not all, of the 20 largest MSAs.
+We plan to select our markets as well as the order of our network rollout based on a number of factors, including: the overall population size of the market, the number of dispatch-centric businesses in the market, the cost and effort required to establish our network in the market, the existing competition in the market and the strength of our distribution partners in the market.
+We anticipate our first markets will be located in the South and Northeast regions, with additional markets to be located in the Midwest, Southwest and West Coast regions.
+We intend to have sites in service in our first four markets by June 2015.
+We have commenced the site development process for these markets, including leasing cell tower sites and engaging in the engineering work required to bring sites into service.
+We have also commenced the process of retaining wireless dealers to act as our sales representatives for our network services in these markets.
+In March 2015, we commenced beta testing of our network in our first market.